kahunakv/kommander/README.md

 - **Multiple Communication Protocols:**
   Achieve consensus and data replication over:
-  - **HTTP:** For RESTful interactions and easier integration with web services.
+  - **HTTP/2:** For RESTful interactions and easier integration with web services.
-  - **Plain TCP:** For low-latency and high-throughput scenarios.
+  - **gRPC:** For low-latency and high-throughput scenarios.

 ---